sagittariusk2/recipeMate/README.md

 -Get likes on your creative dishes and learn,make,eat and share delicious food by staying at home.

--Get those chat and hotel food craving satisfied by making RecipeMate your partner.!
+-Get those Chaat and hotel food craving satisfied by making RecipeMate your partner.!

 ## Table of Contents: